Edgio/har-tools/README.md

 # HAR Tools

 HAR Tools is a curated set of tools, scripts, and strategies that aim to protect you from getting owned when sharing a HAR file.
-There are three main pieces of HAR Tools:
+There are two main pieces of HAR Tools:

 - [**Web Client**](/client/README.md) - Sanitize generated HAR files with client-side JavaScript logic using a hosted, drag and drop web application.
 - [**API**](/api/README.md) - Sanitize generated HAR files with a request to an endpoint.
-- [**Devtools**](/devtools/README.md) - Sanitize a HAR File before it is generated with Chrome Devtools API

 ## What is a HAR File?